 The likes of Phil "The Power" Taylor, Eric Bristow and John Lowe have shown that statistics and past form can be a great indicator of a successful outright bet, but there are plenty of other ways to make darts betting a more profitable venture.

 Darts is a sport where margins matter.
-The slightest waver makes the difference between scoring 60 or one, and spotting the small shifts in momentum and mental fortitude that predict a 180, or a collapse, are what make in-play betting
+The slightest waver makes the difference between scoring 60 or one, and spotting the small shifts in momentum a ...
+Read More

 For newcomers, sticking to the proven pros can be a good option.
 Both Phil Taylor and rising star Michael van Gerwen won their share of the 2014 season's trophies.
 Despite this, the favourites still attract relatively long odds, especially when compared to other sports such as football and golf.

 Whilst there are plenty of popular outright markets for tournaments such as these, it's important to remember that darts is a one-on-one sport in which psychology plays an important role.
 With that in mind, the head-to-head markets can also prove to be quite a lucrative option, especially when a slight outsider comes up against one of the bigger names in the sport.

 Bookies have a tendency of giving the lesser-known competitor wildly longer odds, so it's a great idea to keep an eye on the form of the upcoming players and judge whether or not they're capable of causing an upset.

 As with the majority of sports these days, sites allow you to do in-play betting, giving you the opportunity to use the in-game stats to your advantage.